olaurino/mapping-vodml/004-normative.md

 As explained in more detail in [@sec:norm-composition] and related sections, a composition relationship is annotated so that parents contain or refer to children instances and children point to their parent instances through the `CONTAINER` element ([@sec:norm-container]).

-#### `PRIMARYKEY` ####
-Instances **may** be identified by an object identifier through the `PRIMARYKEY` element.

-An object identifier can have any number of `PKFIELD` fields.
-Each `PKFIELD` is a choice among a `LITERAL`, i.e. a local value, a `COLUMN`, i.e. a reference to a cell value, or a `CONSTANT`, i.e. a reference to a `PARAM`.
-See [@sec:norm-relations] for more information about these elements.

-Fields are values that make up the object identifier.
-In most cases only one value is used, but it is not uncommon for objects to be identified by a tuple of values.

 ### Global Instances: `GLOBALS` ### { #sec:norm-globals }